Medically reviewed on July 24, 2018

 - Easing blood flow around the wound.
 If a burn scab (eschar) goes completely around a limb, it can tighten and cut off the blood circulation.
-A scab (eschar) that goes completely around the chest can make it difficult to breathe.
-Your doctor may cut the eschar in several places to relieve this pressure.
-This procedure is called decompression.
+An eschar that goes completely around the chest can make it difficult to breathe.
+Your doctor may cut the eschar to relieve this pressure.

 - Skin grafts.
 A skin graft is a surgical procedure in which sections of your own healthy skin are used to replace the scar tissue caused by deep burns.
-Donor skin from cadavers or pigs can be used as a temporary solution.
+Donor skin from deceased donors or pigs can be used as a temporary solution.

 - Plastic surgery.
 Plastic surgery (reconstruction) can improve the appearance of burn scars and increase the flexibility of joints affected by scarring.